 “It’s been a long 15 months and it’s obviously done a lot of damage but we’re very resilient and we’ll bounce back, no question.”

 He said that while there is no certainty Carnival will be able to go ahead this year, the Metropolitan Police has been very supportive, with it being eager that a managed event take place that weekend rather than having people gather in the area of their own accord.

-Speaking on the Supply Chain Pressures panel alongside Engine No. 4 director Jon Drape, We Are The Fair CEO Nick Moran and Kilimanjaro Live CEO Stuart Galbraith, NoNonsense Group director Liz Madden emphasised the importance of supply chain operators not profiteering from a potential sudden rush in demand when the market opens up.
+Speaking on the Supply Chain Pressures panel alongside Engine No. 4 director Jon Drape, We Are The Fair CEO Nick Morgan and Kilimanjaro Live CEO Stuart Galbraith, NoNonsense Group director Liz Madden emphasised the importance of supply chain operators not profiteering from a potential sudden rush in demand when the market opens up.

 Madden pledged that her company would not raise its prices if there was a sudden rush in demand but said there are real concerns that suppliers who are primarily peripheral to the events industry may try profiteering.

 Asked how likely it is that festivals will be able to go ahead from 21 June, Step 4 of the Government’s reopening roadmap, Galbraith said indications from the Department of Culture Media and Sport so afar suggest that events with a capacity of 4,000 and below are likely to be able to take place without pre-event testing but for larger scale shows it could well be necessary.

 Speaking on the Building Back Better – A New Future For Live Events panel with Black Deer festival co-founder Gill Tee and AEG Presents CEO European festivals James King, Live Nation’s Phil Bowdery said he was confident the live events industry will bounce back strongly: “It’s been a long 15 months and it’s obviously done a lot of damage but we’re very resilient and we’ll bounce back, no question.
 The love of music and people going out – they want to see events and we want to put them on.”